 Because garage floors deal with a variety of substances, heavy weights, dropping items from heights, and rough conditions, they need the most durable product out there.
 Both products are durable and will create a surface that can handle most types of garage activities with excellent outcomes.

-Technically, polyurea is more durable than some epoxies.
-There are three specific types of epoxy garage flooring.
-The 100% solid epoxy is a very durable product and can handle just about any type of damage, making it quite capable of standing up to polyurea in durability.
-By contrast, the other two forms, a solvent-based product, and a water-based product, are significantly less durable than polyurea.
+Technically, polyurea is more durable than some epoxy coatings.
+There are three specific types of epoxy coatings for garage flooring.
+The 100% solid epoxy is a very durable coating product and can handle just about any type of damage, making it quite capable of standing up to polyurea in durability.
+By contrast, the other two forms, solvent- and water-based products, are significantly less durable than polyurea.

 It’s wise to turn to a professional to install coatings on your garage floor because they both have different installation processes.